Bryukh/checkio-articles/2015-02-20 elementary oneliners.md

 ```
 ### [Digits Multiplication][digits_multiplication]

 You are given a positive integer.
-Your function should calculate the product of the digits excluding any zeroes.
+Your function should calculate the product of the digits excluding all the zeros.

 [Amachua][Amachua_profile] used "eval" for this mission in [his solution][digits_multiplication_Amachua].